Project-YXKJ/SilverStarSCS.Docs/source/function/stroke.rst

 components used for speed limiting:

 Switch
-    Gear speed limiter, if 2 switches are installed, it will have four gears.
+    Gear speed limiter, if two switches are installed, it will have four gears.

 Potentiometer
     The speed can be continuously adjusted, and there is no speed limit until a certain